 Students study works by selected poets and background for appreciation of the poetic form, including early verses to 20th and 21st century poetry.
-Students gain a historical sense and literary appreciated shaped by readings which include reading stylistically and culturally diverse works.
+Students gain a historical sense and literary appreciation shaped by readings which include reading stylistically and culturally diverse works.
+ENGLISH 214 Contemporary Literature 3 UNITS (UC: CSU) LECTURE 3 HOURS Prerequisite: English 101 or equivalent.

-Contemporary Literature

 Students read key literary works and ideas of recent mainstream and ethnically diverse literature to develop understanding and appreciation of contemporary culture through reasoned analyses of its literature.

-Shakespeare I
+ENGLISH 215 Shakespeare I 3 UNITS (UC: CSU) LECTURE 3 HOURS Prerequisite: English 101 or equivalent.

-Students read Shakespeare to develop an understanding of and appreciation for his sonnets and representative comedies, histories, and tragedies, focusing primarily on the spectrum of his earlier work to his career's midpoint.
+Students read Shakespeare to develop an understanding of and appreciation for his sonnets and representative comedies, histories, and tragedies.
+Works selected in this class focus on Shakespeare's earlier career.
+ENGLISH 216 Shakespeare II 3 UNITS (UC: CSU) LECTURE 3 HOURS Prerequisite: English 101 or equivalent.

-Shakespeare II

 Students continue to study Shakespeare's poetry, theater, and drama with a selection of different works of Shakespeare than those used in English 215.

-ENGLISH 218 Children's Literature
+ENGLISH 218 Children's Literature 3 UNITS (CSU) LECTURE 3 HOURS Prerequisite: English 101 or equivalent.

-A study of children's literature with an emphasis on the nature and development of the genre and why this literature takes so many different forms.
-Some consideration of the various concepts of the "child" will be Included.

-The Literature of American Ethnic Groups
+In this course, students are introduced to the underlying literary, psychological, and cultural structures of literature written for children.
+This course focuses on the literary and historical analysis of children's literature with an emphasis on the nature and development of the genre and why this literature takes so many different forms.
+Some consideration of the various concepts of the "child" will be included.
+ENGLISH 219 The Literature of American Ethnic Groups 3 UNITS (UC: CSU) LECTURE 3 HOURS.
+LABORATORY 3 HOURS Prerequisite: English 101 or equivalent.